tshepang/blog/content/recent-movies-2007-11-05.md

 ---

-In *Scarface* is what must have been an inspiration of the two dirty cops in [Payback]; the dirty cop here wants a piece of action in return for not arresting Al Pacino's character same as those in *Payback*.
+In *Scarface* is what must have been an inspiration of the two dirty cops in *Payback*; the dirty cop here wants a piece of action in return for not arresting Al Pacino's character same as those in *Payback*.
 Hilarious stuff actually.

-  [Payback]: @/payback-1999.md